Big Bang GitLab Continuous Integration (CI) Workflow📜

 Big Bang Tests📜

-Currently there are 3 test scripts that test the following:
+Currently, there are three test scripts that test the following:

 Teardown📜